-We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, the Sarbanes-Oxley Act, listing requirements and other applicable securities rules and regulations.
+We are subject to the reporting requirements of the Exchange Act the Sarbanes-Oxley Act, listing requirements and other applicable securities rules and regulations.
 The Exchange Act requires that we file periodic reports with respect to our business and financial condition and maintain effective disclosure controls and procedures and internal control over financial reporting.
 In addition, subsequent rules implemented by the SEC and the NASDAQ Stock Market may also impose various additional requirements on public companies.
 As a result, we incur additional legal, accounting and other expenses that we did not incur as a nonpublic company.
-We estimate that these expenses will be at least several hundred thousand dollars annually.
-We made changes to our corporate governance standards, disclosure controls and financial reporting and accounting systems to meet our reporting obligations.
-The measures we take, however, may not be sufficient to satisfy our obligations as a public company, which could subject us to delisting of our ordinary shares, fines, sanctions and other regulatory action and potentially civil litigation.
+These expenses are at least several hundred thousand dollars annually.